hanhanwu/Hanhan_Break_the_Limits/attack_signals_recommendation_system/ReadMe.md

 * [Sherlock - Smartphone Sensor Malware Data][4]
   * [Data Description][5]
   * [To get full access - Sign the agreement for 3 years license][6]
+  * Different types of malware data is stored in different files, each malware type has different features.
+If use one-hot to put all the columns together, there will be many columns, and many empty values

 ## Potential Delight User Points